foowillx/HW-DOGE-CodeChallenge/README.md

 <img src="./media/Honeywell_Spot_Red+BlackTagline_Right_PNG.png" alt="Honeywell Logo" />

-#GRC Added
+## GRC Added

-Please clone the repository and execute the DOGE.sql script file into a MS SQL Server to replicate the demo Database and execute the solution in order to make it run.
+-Please clone the repository and execute the DOGE.sql script file into a MS SQL Server to replicate the demo Database and execute the solution in order to make it run.

 ## Hello #FutureShaper